FreeDelete-Software/learn2shmup/docs/notes/mods.md

 # Notes for the learn2shmup modding system

-All notes for reasearch and planning of the modding system for L2S.
+All notes for research and planning of the modding system for L2S.

 ## Background

 The initial idea for the learn2shmup project started as a very simple game for the devs to learn more about Godot.
-However, the project can help others learn by becomming a modding framework for making shmup games in Godot.
+However, the project can help others learn by becoming a modding framework for making shmup games in Godot.
 Somewhere between "Mario Maker" and "Gary's Mod" for 2D shmups is the general concept.

 ### Ideas